 Our Llama & Alpaca Pasture Mix features a strong blend of forage grasses that provides a lush pasture throughout the growing season, can be cut for hay if needed, and contains low sugar crops to help reduce digestive disorders that are common for camelids.
 This mix is adapted to a variety of soil types and climates in the Northern and Central United States.
 If a legume component is desired, we recommend adding red or white clover rather than alfalfa to this mix.

 Free Range Sheep & Hog Pasture Mix

 Do you have pastured sheep or hogs and you’d like to offer them a little something extra to graze?
-Consider our Free-Range Sheep & Hog Pasture Mix, which is an extremely palatable and nutritious blend of clovers and brassica forage and roots crops.
+Consider our Autumn Buffet, which is an extremely palatable and nutritious blend of clovers and brassica forage and roots crops.